Strawberries during pregnancy: are there benefits?

 If your budget allows, focus on buying the “dirty dozen” list organic and saving money on the other produce.
 It’s wise to compare prices while at the store, you may be surprised that some organic options are the same price or even cheaper in some instances.

 Strawberries, of course, taste quite delicious on their own, but there are so many ways you can enjoy eating the fruit.
+Choose fresh or frozen strawberries when they aren’t in season.

 - Fresh strawberries in a yogurt bowl